sanity-io/sanity-plugin-media/README.md

 sanity install media
 ```

-This will add the Media button to your studio menu.
-If this is all you're after – that's all you need to do!
+This will add the Media plugin as a standalone tool, accessible via your studio menu.

+If you're happy with Sanity's default image and file pickers, then this is all you need to do!

 ### Enabling it as a global [custom asset source](https://www.sanity.io/docs/custom-asset-sources)